 The most characteristic sign of a Funnel Web's burrow is the irregular silk trip-lines that radiate out from the burrow entrance of most species.
 These trip-lines alert the spider to possible prey, mates or danger.
 Funnel Webs rush out of their burrow when potential prey, such as beetles, cockroaches, small lizards or snails, walk across the trip-lines that the spider has placed around the outside of its burrow.
 They then return to their burrow to eat their meal.
 Rain may flood burrows (where females dwell) and the temporary retreats of male Funnel Webs, causing an increase in their activity.
 Funnel Webs are very vulnerable to drying out, so high humidity is more favourable to activity outside the burrow than dry conditions.
 Most activity is nocturnal.
 Gardeners and people digging in soil may encounter Funnel-webs in burrows at any time of the year.

-All spiders in this blog (except Redbacks, Funnel Webs) should be caught and released back outside if possible, should they enter your home.
-Redback and Funnel Web spiders (if possible to do so safely) should be caught and taken to a collection point for the Australian Reptile Park’s venom milking program.
+All spiders in this blog (except Funnel Webs), if you are comfortable doing so, should be caught and released back outside if possible if they enter your home.
+Funnel Web spiders (if possible to do so safely) should be caught and taken to a collection point for the Australian Reptile Park’s venom milking program.
 Did you know: they are the only licensed procurer of Funnel Web venom in the country!

 *Never put yourself or others in harm’s way in order to catch or photograph a dangerous spider!
 If you are bitten, seek immediate medical assistance.

 Learn more about venomous spider identification here:

 Learn more about the spider venom program here:

 Green Guides: Spiders of Australia by Terence Lindsey